Educational

 Limitations

 Mintlify provides solid conversational search for teams focused on documentation presentation.
-However, teams looking for deep integration between SDK code, external data sources, and documentation search may find Mintlify's approach less comprehensive.
+However, teams looking for deep integration between SDK code, external data sources, and documentation search may find Mintlify's approach less complete.

 GitBook